ehrpg/rules/docs/environment.md

 Characters can go without food for three days, in growing discomfort.
 After that time the character has to make constitution check against a DC of 5 plus one for each additional day or take 1d6 points of damage.

+## Strong winds and storms

+Storms and strong winds impede the players movement, and the storm itself is treated as _difficult terrain_ (see movement for details on that).
+It may also make piloting or driving checks more difficult and impair vision.
+These should be expressed as additional penalties to the DC of the respective skill checks.
+Usually ranging from between +1 for mild storms, and +5 for storms.

+Many storms may also carry other hazards with them.
+On many planets, storms become much more violent as those on Earth and may thus pose an additional threat.
+A strong sand storm (above 500 kmh in wind speed) can cause injury to any unprotected person, as the sand is effectively sand blasting the persons skin.
+Strong wind currents may also carry radiation, toxic or acidic fumes with them which also pose health risks to unprotected characters.